 Updated Water Service, Lateral Repair, and New Connection Permit Process

 The following update went in to effect May 1, 2020 in accordance with the Mayor’s revised COVID-19 order authorizing certain construction activity.

 For Emergency Water Service, Sewer Lateral Repair, New Connection, and Discontinuance permits:

 We will process plumbing permits for new connections if the site construction has an approved building or site construction permit issued by Licenses and Inspection (L&I) on or before 3/20/20.

 All work must comply with Sections 1 – 5 of the Mayor’s Order.
 During the city’s response to COVID-19, we will continue to issue permits to replace existing defective water services and sewer laterals on an emergency basis.

-Please carefully review instructions for obtaining these permits as detailed in this May 1, 2020 fact sheet.
+Please carefully review instructions for obtaining these permits as detailed in the Plumbing Permit Process.

 Infrastructure Construction Resumes

 The Philadelphia Water Department resumed construction at approved project worksites following Governor Tom Wolf’s announcement that construction activities across the state could resume on May 1, 2020.